daudix/daudix.one/content/snug-nook/index.md

 Hi, nice to see you here ^^

 Ever wanted to join yet another Discord server for fun and giggles?
 Hate Discord and prefer Matrix instead?
-Worry not, I got you all covered! <span class="rainboom">**Snug Nook**</span> is the very server that is available on both Discord and Matrix, allowing seamless<sup>*</sup> communication.
+Worry not, I got you all covered! <span class="rainbow">**Snug Nook**</span> is the very server that is available on both Discord and Matrix, allowing seamless<sup>*</sup> communication.
 Gluten-free and is proven safe by the FDA.

 <small>*Almost, it's a bit unstable at times.</small>